-This build uses Corsair Vengeans LPX 2x4Gb ram.
-It isn’t a ton of memory, but it is enough.
+This build uses Corsair Vengeance LPX 2x4Gb ram.
+It isn’t a ton of memory, but it is enough and saves a bit of money over 16Gb.
 You can chose to get the 2x8Gb version but they cost about twice as much, and as long as you don’t need a ton of memory it wont effect your performance much.
 If you want to record, I advise getting more memory.

 Solid State Drive